RedBear52/kayakApp/README.md

 If the conditions do not pass the conditional tests, displays a kayak with a line through it and SOME suggestion of what else you might be interested in doing instead

+Eventually would like to add additional functionality/complexity by adding in water levels on certain waterways via gov api (if they extist)

+Using HTML, CSS, and Javascript with the initial intention of running it locally and eventually deploying it to the ole world wide web...